-Only 38% of the SHGs in Assam has been able to establish some kind of bank linkage.
-There has been almost no improvement in girls' enrolment in both elementary and so
+Only 38% of the SHGs in Assam has been able to establish some kind of bank linkage. •

 There has been almost no improvement in girls' enrolment in both elementary and secondary level for Assam as well as for the entire country since 2014 to 2017.
 However, toilets being one of the major contributors for improving girl's enrolment has also shown a decline for the state since 2016.